MonsOlympus/UE4-WikiBook/References/Structs.md

     }
 };
 ```
-This is the most basic using the default constructor to set the member variable once it is created.
+This is the most basic, using the default constructor to set the member variable once it is created.

+## Nesting Structs

+## Struct Assignment

+## Accessing Struct Members

+## Initialising Structs

 ## Further Reading
 - [Official - Unreal Architecture - Structs](https://docs.unrealengine.com/en-US/Programming/UnrealArchitecture/Reference/Structs/index.html)